AvitalAviv/Backup-file-system/README.md

 * *server.py* - server running with args - server's port.

   Server accept client by client and listen to changes.
 When change happend on client's directory, it gets all the data about the change from the client.
-The server need to update not only the
+Every change in every computer of the client is being notified to the server that updates it in a directory where the server code appears.